 Travel Tip: If you’re only planning on staying in one place on Hawaii Island, opt for the Kona side.
 There are more accommodations and services available here, and it is simple to plan day trips to other parts of the island, such as the waterfalls in the Hilo area and Volcanoes National Park.

 Things to Do

 Hawaii Island’s large size provides plenty of attractions for visitors, whether they are looking for excitement or relaxation.
 Known especially for its outdoor activities, the Big Island is a haven for snorkeling, fishing, surfing, ziplining, scuba diving, and more.
 For history buffs, schedule some time to visit Pu'uhonua O Honaunau National Historical Park and walk through the ancient Palace Grounds and the Place of Refuge.

 - Hawaii Volcanoes National Park: Hawaii’s most unique national park is located about 30 miles south of Hilo and about 96 miles east of Kailua-Kona.
-The park’s resident volcanoes, Kīlauea and Mauna Loa, are two of the world's most active.
+The park’s resident volcanoes, Kīlauea and Mauna Loa, are the park's resident volcanoes, the former being one of the world's most active.

 - Black Sand at Punalu’u Beach: You’ll find this black sand beach off of Highway 11 between Volcano Village and the town of Naalehu.
 Hawaiian Green Sea Turtles love to bask in the sun at Punalu’u, so keep a lookout.

-- Stargaze at Mauna Kea: This dormant volcano is not only one of the most historically significant places in Hawaiian culture, it is also the highest point in the state.
+- Stargaze at Maunakea: This dormant volcano is not only one of the most historically significant places in Hawaiian culture, it is also the highest point in the Pacific Basin.
 Catching a good sunset or sunrise here is a once-in-a-lifetime opportunity, and the stargazing is some of the best in the world.

 What to Eat and Drink